How To Go To College Without Student Loans, Get Debt-Free College Part 1

 Recent New Programs to Save College Student’s Credit

 The new programs the Obama Administration created for college students with student loans has made payback easier, but you must apply for them, and even though your payments are decreased to an affordable rate until you find a decent job, you must still make your payments.
 There is no hardship benefit for most.

 The program is called the income-based repayment program.
 There are others as well.
-This program is mostly for government subsidized loans, but there are programs for private or unsubsidized loans, but they are more difficult to get them to help you.
+This program is mostly for government-subsidized loans, but there are programs for private or unsubsidized loans, but they are more difficult to get help.

 Get This Amazing Budget Planner to Start Your College Planning